Mexico investigates death of American woman seen being beaten in video that has gone viral

 Prosecutors said police found Robinson dead at the villa on Oct.
 29.

-"My stomach doesn't feel so empty.
-Feels like we getting somewhere," she said.
+Salamondra said she was initially told by Shanquella's friends that she had gotten sick with alcohol poisoning.
+But later on, she learned there was a fight, and an autopsy found she had injuries to her spinal cord and neck.

-WBTV reported the parents of Robinson were initially told that she had gotten sick with alcohol poisoning while on a trip with friends in Cabo on Oct.
-28.
+The autopsy showed that "her death had nothing to do with alcohol," Salamondra said.

-Mexican officials said they could not confirm that was the cause of death, because it was part of an ongoing investigation.
+Mexican officials said they could not confirm the cause of death because it was part of an ongoing investigation.

 In another case in a different part of Baja California Sur, prosecutors said they had arrested three men and one woman in the Oct.
 25 disappearance of another American, identified as Rodney Davis, 73.